FIWARE/tutorials.Context-Providers/README.md

 ## Cygwin

 We will start up our services using a simple bash script.
-Windows users should download [cygwin](http://www.cygwin.com/) to provide a command line functionality similar to a Linux distribution on Windows.
+Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.

 ## Context Provider NGSI proxy

-A simple [nodejs](https://nodejs.org/) [Express](https://expressjs.com/) application has been bundled as part of the repository.
+A simple [Node.js](https://nodejs.org/) [Express](https://expressjs.com/) application has been bundled as part of the repository.
 The application offers an NGSI v1 interface for four different context providers - the Open Weather Map API, the Twitter Search API and two dummy data context providers - a static data provider (which always returns the same data) and a random data context provider (which will change every time it is invoked).

 More information about the proxy endpoints can be found [here](https://github.com/Fiware/tutorials.Context-Providers/blob/master/proxy/README.md)

-* In order to access the Open Weather Map API, you will need to sign up for a key at https://openweathermap.org/appid
+* In order to access the Open Weather Map API, you will need to sign up for a key at `https://openweathermap.org/appid`
-* In order to access the Twitter Search API, you will have to create an app in Twitter via  https://apps.twitter.com/app/new to obtain a
+* In order to access the Twitter Search API, you will have to create an app in Twitter via  `https://apps.twitter.com/app/new` to obtain a
 Consumer Key & Consumer Secret.